Transport Canada 2022-2025

 Make sure Transport Canada events are as accessible as possible | All employees | TBD | Ongoing |

-We have published information to support employees who are organizing events.
+We have published information to support employees who are organizing events such as:

 Make sure that all communication, discussion and engagement with employees is accessible by default.
 This includes governance, Transport Canada Talks, and townhalls | All employees | TBD | Ongoing |